π Title

 π‘ Solution

-The Idea: Autonomous drones that deliver medical supplies and tools during emergencies in space.
+The Idea: A fleet of drones that autonomously deliver medical and repair equipment to astronauts in distress.

-Go-To-Market Strategy: Partner with space agencies for pilot programs, leverage industry conferences for visibility, and utilize SEO targeting space technology discussions.
+Go-To-Market Strategy: Partner with space agencies and aerospace companies for pilot programs and publicity.

 Business Model:

-Break down: Product development, team hiring, regulatory compliance.
+Break down: Product development, team hiring, marketing, legal compliance.

 π Competition & Differentiation